Conmy/Conmy.github.io/_includes/resume.md

-Education
----

-### National University of Ireland, Galway
-#### 2007 - 2012
-B.Eng Hons - Electronic and Computer Engineering

-Course Highlights:
-- Object-Oriented Programming
-- Software Engineering
-- Telecommunications Software Applications
-- Embedded Software Engineering
-- Microprocessor Systems Engineering

 Experience
 ---

 ### Software Developer - SAP SSC Ltd. Ireland, Galway
 #### 2015 - Present

-During my time with SAP I have worked and developed on multiple different topics and technologies in various capacities.

-- Working in an agile working environment using Scrum and Agile methodologies to create and deliver software applications
-- Set up fix-level support processes and team infrastructure to support projects developed in SAP Cloud Platform
+- Tasked with setting up support processes and team infrastructure to support projects developed on SAP Cloud Platform
-- Support Developer for custom-developed projects built on top of existing CRM and ERP Systems (Business ByDesign, Cloud for Customer, SuccessFactors) in SAP Cloud Platform
+- Developer for custom-developed enhancement projects built to work with existing CRM and ERP Systems (SuccessFactors, ERP systems) on SAP Cloud Platform
     - This includes both front-end and backend solutions (SAP UI5, Java with Spring & Spring-Boot, Maven projects, and NodeJs projects)
 - Application owner for two front-end applications in SAP Field Service Management
-    - Applications built using the Angular framework and built using material design (and later to SAP Fiori style guidelines)
+    - Applications built using the Angular framework and built using material design (and later built to SAP Fiori style guidelines)
     - Applications related to master-data management and bulk-uploading of data
-- Custom development on top of existing Sports and Entertainment Software (SAP Sports One)
+- Custom development on top of existing Sports and Entertainment Applications (SAP SportsOne)
-    - Applications built using SAP UI5, SAP HANA, Javascript, HANA XS technologies
+    - Applications built using SAP UI5, SAP HANA DB, Javascript, and HANA XS
     - Built an on-demand cloud development environment using Kubernetes and SAP Converged Cloud to enable fast turnaround for deployment, development, and bug fixing
 - Managed projects using CI/CD methodologies
     - Managed project delivery using tools such as Docker, Kubernetes, Jenkins, Piper, xMake, and Bamboo